therebelrobot/trace-debug-log/README.md

 Provides an alternative to [`util.debugLog`](https://nodejs.org/api/util.html#util_util_debuglog_section) with a simple stack trace, containing the filename, line number, and caller function.

 This is used to create a function which conditionally writes to stderr based on the existence of a `NODE_DEBUG` environment variable.
 If the section name appears in that environment variable, then the returned function will be similar to `console.error()`.
+If not, then the returned function is a no-op.

 ## Install